nadavmatalon/airport/README.md

 ##General Description

-This repo contians the answer to __Week 4 Friday Challange__ as part of the course at [Makers Academy](http://www.makersacademy.com/).
+This repo contians my answer to __Week 4 Friday Challange__ as part of the course at [Makers Academy](http://www.makersacademy.com/).

 The __Airport__ project simulates a system for managing the landing and taking off of planes